foundata/guidelines/golang-style-guide.md

   ```sh
   CGO_ENABLED=0 go build -trimpath ./cmd/example
   ```
-  The result depends only on the kernel ABI and runs on any of our targets and in `FROM scratch` containers.
+  The result depends only on the kernel ABI and runs on any of our targets.
+It can also run in `FROM scratch` containers, *provided* the image supplies everything else the program needs at runtime — typically CA certificates for TLS verification, timezone data (embeddable via the standard [`time/tzdata`](https://pkg.go.dev/time/tzdata) package) and `/etc/passwd`/`/etc/group` entries when user lookups happen.
 Note the standard library falls back to pure-Go implementations where it otherwise uses the platform's C libraries (most visibly `net`'s DNS resolution and `os/user` lookups): behavior is well-defined but can differ from glibc behavior on hosts with NSS-based setups (LDAP users, unusual resolver configurations); test on the targets when name or user resolution matters.
 - Cross-compile from any development machine; with cgo disabled this needs nothing but environment variables:
   ```sh
   CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -trimpath -o dist/example-linux-amd64 ./cmd/example
   CGO_ENABLED=0 GOOS=linux GOARCH=arm64 go build -trimpath -o dist/example-linux-arm64 ./cmd/example
   ```
 - Version binaries from build metadata: when building a tagged module checkout, the toolchain stamps the version and VCS revision into the binary (readable via [`runtime/debug.ReadBuildInfo`](https://pkg.go.dev/runtime/debug#ReadBuildInfo) and `go version -m <binary>`; module version stamping since Go 1.24).
 Add an explicit `-ldflags "-X main.version=..."` only when the build process cannot rely on VCS metadata.
-- Verify what a binary requires and contains before shipping: `go version -m dist/example-linux-amd64` shows toolchain, module versions and build settings (including `CGO_ENABLED`), and `govulncheck -mode=binary` scans a built artifact.
+- Verify what a binary requires and contains before shipping: `go version -m dist/example-linux-amd64` shows toolchain, module versions and build settings (including `CGO_ENABLED`), and `go tool govulncheck -mode=binary` scans a built artifact.

 **You MAY:**